Kannur — overview

 Arakkal Museum

 A museum housed inside the Arakkal palace, the seat of the Arakkal Bibi dynasty — Kerala’s only Muslim royal family, who ruled Lakshadweep and parts of the Malabar coast from the 17th to the 19th centuries.
-The museum contains old maps, royal artefacts, weapons, correspondence, and documents from the dynasty.
+The museum contains old maps, royal artefacts, weapons, and documents from the dynasty.

 Timing: Tuesday to Sunday, 10:00 AM – 5:00 PM.
 Closed Mondays